 Buy an ultraviolet marker pen to personalise all your belongings with your postcode and house number.
 Marking your belongings may put burglars off, as it makes items harder to sell.
 It can also help police investigate and prosecute criminals.

 If you’ve got a garage or shed in the garden, make sure it’s securely locked so that burglars can’t lay their hands on tools, ladders or other items that could help them break into your home.
 A sturdy padlock is an effective deterrent.

 From CCTV cameras to motion detectors and automatic lights, there are hundreds of security gadgets out there that will give would-be burglars the impression that your home really is your castle.

 7. Carry out checks

 Ask friends, family members, neighbours – even the scary man who loves to shovel snow next door - to check on your house every now and again.
-This way they can collect junk mail and pick up on any suspicious behaviour and duly report it.
-It will also help add to the pretence that someone is home.
+This way, they can collect junk mail and if they pick up on any suspicious behaviour, they can report it.
+Visitors will also help add to the pretence that someone is home.

-But should the worse happen this winter, you’ll want the comfort that your home and belongings are properly covered.
-Those insured with LV= are protected by our Defaqto 5 Star Rated home insurance policy.
+But should the worst happen this winter, you’ll want the comfort of knowing your home and belongings are properly covered.

 To give our customers additional peace of mind, we increase the contents limit of cover by 10% for one month before and after a religious festival or special event, for purchases made for these occasions, if within the period of insurance.
 That way, if a burglar does get the better of you, at least you can rely on your insurer to help put things right.